 Slater & Zurz attorneys are familiar with Ohio personal injury law, Ohio insurance law and the defenses to negligence that are often presented.
 They know how to best mitigate these defenses and will file a lawsuit for you if necessary.
 The attorney knows his way around the courtroom and the procedures that need to be followed to bring a personal injury claim.
 This is something that does not come second nature to the average person who is not usually aware of court filing deadlines, etc.

-A Slater & Zurz accident attorney acts for your benefit throughout the entire process.
+A Slater & Zurz accident lawyer acts for your benefit throughout the entire process.
 He will make sure your side of the story is heard.
 He will ensure you comply with all procedural requirements related to your case.
 He is your advocate.

 5. You Need Someone Knowledgeable about the Settlement Process.